-The university, graduate school, and program/departmental faculty are committed to establishing a reflective environment that promotes counselor competence, strong professional ethics and values, personal integrity, and a sense of responsibility towards meeting the needs of individuals and families from diverse populations.
-In keeping with this mission, students must:
+The university, graduate school, and program/departmental faculty are committed to establishing a reflective environment that promotes counselor competence, strong professional ethics and values, personal integrity and a sense of responsibility towards meeting the needs of individuals and families from diverse populations.

-- Maintain an overall GPA of 3.0 or higher; - Earn no more than one final grade of C in the program of study (including repeated courses); - Earn a grade of 'Satisfactory' in all applicable field courses (HPC 5900, HPC 6900); - Complete all course prerequisites as outlined in the appropriate courses of study; - · Complete all program requirements which prerequisite subsequent courses/fieldwork/graduation
+- Maintain an overall GPA of 3.0 or higher; - Earn no more than three final grades of C in the program of study (including repeated courses); - Earn a Satisfactory in all applicable field courses (HPC 5900, HPC 6900); - Complete all course prerequisites as outlined in the appropriate courses of study; - Complete all program requirements with prerequisite subsequent courses/fieldwork/ graduation.

-• Adhere to the Academic Integrity Policy as amended in the http://policy.appstate.edu/Academic_Integrity_Code : "Appalachian State University's Academic Integrity Code is designed to create an atmosphere of trust, respect, fairness, honesty, and responsibility.
+Appalachian State University's Academic Integrity Code is designed to create an atmosphere of trust, respect, fairness, honesty, and responsibility.
 The Academic Integrity Code outlines "user-friendly" procedures and mechanisms for resolving alleged violations of academic integrity.
 The Academic Integrity Code is the result of cooperation among Appalachian's faculty, students, and administrators, and promotes a campus dialogue about academic integrity.
 All members of the Appalachian State University community are responsible for promoting an ethical learning environment.

+I. The Academic Integrity Code

-Students attending Appalachian State University agree to abide by the following Code: Students will not lie, cheat, or steal to gain academic advantage; Students will oppose every instance of academic dishonesty; Students shall agree to abide by the Academic Integrity Code when submitting the admission application.
+- Students attending Appalachian State University agree to abide by the following Code: - Students will not lie, cheat, or steal to gain academic advantage. - Students will oppose every instance of academic dishonesty.

+Students shall agree to abide by the Academic Integrity Code when submitting the admission application.
+This can be found at: https://policy.appstate.edu/Academic_Integrity_Code
-• NOTE: Students are dismissed from the PSC Program if they earn more than 3 final grades of a C, any final grade lower than a C, or if they earn an Unsatisfactory in a field course (HPC 5900, HPC 6900).

-• Also, in order to graduate the program, students must pass the Counselor Preparation Comprehensive Exam (CPCE).
-See below for CPCE exam remediation policy implemented for students who fail to pass the exam.
+- NOTE: Students are dismissed from the PSC Program if they earn more than three final grades of a C, any final grade lower than a C, or if they earn an Unsatisfactory in a field course (HPC 5900, HPC 6900). - Also, in order to graduate the program, students must pass the Counselor Preparation Comprehensive Exam (CPCE).
+See below for CPCE exam remediation policy implemented for students who fail to pass the exam. - Students are to respect the PSC policy on photographing and taping/digital recording of faculty members.
+There is to be no recording or photographing of faculty members without direct faculty permission.